 Can children be vaccinated?

-The Pfizer/BioNGen vaccine has been approved for use in people ages 16 and up.
-However, younger people are not expected to be vaccinated until later in the nation’s vaccination process.
+Yes.
+The Pfizer vaccine has been approved for use in people ages 12 and up.

 How long will it take for the vaccine to start protecting me?

 The vaccine immediately begins teaching your immune system what to look for to protect you against COVID-19.
 However, the amount of time it takes to gain full immunity to the virus will depend on what vaccine you receive.
 Generally, you should be protected about 14 days after you receive your second dose of the vaccine.
 Remember, skipping your second dose could leave you unprotected.
 The vaccine is not 100% effective, which means there is still a chance you could contract COVID-19.
 However, researchers believe you may be less likely to get as sick as you would if you were unvaccinated.